 Credits accepted in transfer from other institutions that were completed prior to a student's initial enrollment in Lincoln University is not included in the computation of the cumulative grade point average.
-Such credits are, however, included in the determination of a student's (1) grade level, and (2) cumulative attempted credits but only for the purpose of selecting the G.P.A. minimum in the definition of satisfactory academic progress.
+Such credits are, however, included in the determination of a student's (1) grade level, and (2) cumulative attempted credits but only for the purpose of selecting the G.P.A. minimum in the definition of satisfactory academic progress (see p.
+Error!
+Bookmark not defined.).